alexandrnikitin/blog/_drafts/hoisting-in-net-examples.md

 ### Many exits in a loop

-Not hoisted, read from main memory, JIT optimizes only the first entry block in that case.
+JIT doesn't hoist loops with many exits.
+It doesn't know what branch will be executed and tries not to add more work here.
+It optimizes only the first entry block in that case.

 ```csharp
 public class HoistingManyExits